vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

     set firewall ipv4 name OUTSIDE_LOCAL rule 20 protocol udp
     set firewall ipv4 name OUTSIDE_LOCAL rule 20 source

-You should also ensure that the OUTISDE_LOCAL firewall group is applied to the WAN interface and a direction (local).
+You should also ensure that the OUTSIDE_LOCAL firewall group is applied to the WAN interface and a direction (local).

 .. code-block:: none